EternalllZM/rtd-codz/docs/source/rules.rst

 - **Do not post GIFs.**

-GIFs are extremely distracting and divert attention away from LFGs.
-The bot prevents you from posting these, so do not do it in the first place.
+GIFs are extremely distracting and divert attention away from those looking for groups.

 - **Read channel descriptions to better understand them.**

-Ensure you are contributing appropriate content in each channel.
-This is a Discord-native feature intended to describe the channel purpose.
-Read em!
+Ensure contributions are appropriate for each channel by reading their description.

 - **Includes pings, caps, and emote spam.**

-Please do not spam ping users, unnecessarily use many caps, or spam a ridiculous amount of emotes.
-Please keep chat clean.
+Please do not spam ping users or attempt to ping a large amount of users, unnecessarily use many caps, or spam a ridiculous amount of emotes.

 - **LFG (looking for group) should only be posted in LFG channels.**